AvidlyWordPress/h1-auto-image-download/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If an image is not found, this plugins downloads the image from another server.
+If an image is not found, this plugin downloads the image from another server.
 Makes it easy to mirror production for development purposes.

 == Description ==